sandipshiwakoti/vscode-react-native-package-checker/README.md

 - Opens the React Native Package Checker website with your project's packages
 - Also accessible via the package summary CodeLens

+**Package Checker: Browse Packages**

+- Opens a filter selection menu to browse packages by specific status or access Quick Actions
+- Choose from: All Packages, New Arch Supported, New Arch Unsupported, Untested, Unlisted, Unmaintained, or Quick Actions
+- Each filter shows the count of matching packages (e.g., "New Arch Supported (47)")
+- Provides focused views for different package categories with searchable Quick Pick interface
+- Click any package to view detailed information and navigate to its line in package.json
+- Access Quick Actions menu for common tasks like dependency checking and data refresh

 **Package Checker: Refresh Package Data**

 - Clear cache and fetch the latest package information

+**Package Checker: Bulk Update Dependencies**

+- **Preview-First Approach**: Shows all required changes before applying them
+- **Comprehensive Updates**: Handles version updates, package additions, and removals
+- **User Confirmation**: Allows selective updates with checkboxes for each change
+- **Smart Package Management**: Automatically sorts dependencies alphabetically
+- **Safe Operations**: Validates package.json structure before making changes
 - Useful when package data seems outdated

 **Package Checker: Show Logs**